-St Allisa Lifecare is owned and operated by the Arvida Group.
-The service provides hospital (geriatric and medical), rest home, dementia and residential disability-physical level care for up to 109 residents.
-On the day of the audit there were 100 residents in total.
+Lake Wakatipu Care Centre is owned and operated by the Arvida Group.
+The service is certified to provide care for up to 35 residents at rest home and hospital (medical and geriatric) level of care.
+On the day of the audit there were 33 residents in total.

-This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Services Standard 2021 and contracts with Te Whatu Ora Health New Zealand - Waitaha Canterbury and Whaikaha - Ministry of Disabled People.
-The audit process included the review of policies and procedures, the review of resident and staff files, observations, and interviews with residents, family/whānau, management and staff.
+This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Services Standard 2021 and contracts with Te Whatu Ora Health New Zealand - Southern.
+The audit process included the review of policies and procedures, the review of resident and staff files, observations, and interviews with residents, family/whānau, the general practitioner, management and staff.

-The village manager and the clinical manager are appropriately qualified and experienced in aged care.
-They are supported by three clinical coordinators.
+The village manager, living well manager, and the clinical manager are appropriately qualified and experienced in aged care.
+They are supported by a group of registered nurses, enrolled nurses, and caregivers.
 Feedback from residents and families/whānau was positive about the care and the services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.

-The service has addressed the three previous certification shortfalls relating to the quality programme, and completion of performance appraisals.
+The service has addressed the two of the two previous certification shortfalls relating to meeting minutes and medication management.

-This surveillance audit identified areas for improvement are required around staff education, medication management and care plan documentation.
+This surveillance audit identified areas for improvement are required around care plan documentation.

-Ō tatou motika | Our rights
+Ō tātou motika | Our rights

 Includes 10 subsections that support an outcome where people receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of people's rights, facilitates informed choice, minimises harm, and upholds cultural and individual values and beliefs.
-Subsections applicable to this service fully attained. --- -- -- --